Kokotpica/surogate/README.md

 ## What is Surogate?

-Surogate is a **production-grade LLM training framework** engineered to operate at practical hardware limits, delivering near–speed-of-light throughput, low-latency execution, and predictable multi-GPU scaling at scale.
+Surogate is a **production-grade LLM training framework** engineered to operate at practical hardware limits, delivering near–speed-of-light throughput, low-latency execution, and predictable multi-GPU/multi-Node scaling at scale.

 By combining a native **C++/CUDA execution engine**, a low-overhead Python frontend, and a highly optimized **multi-threaded scheduler**, Surogate achieves industry-leading Speed-Of-Light (SOL) utilization on NVIDIA GPUs — **outperforming existing training toolkits by a wide margin**.